Alohi Gilman: 2021

 On January 4, 2021, the Los Angeles Chargers fired head coach Anthony Lynn after they finished the 2020 NFL season with a 7–9 record.
 On January 17, 2021, the Chargers hired Los Angeles Rams' defensive coordinator Brandon Staley as their new head coach.
 Throughout training camp, he competed for a roster spot as a backup safety and special teams player against Mark Webb under new defensive coordinator Renaldo Hill.
 He was named the primary backup safety to begin the season, behind starting duo Derwin James and Nasir Adderley.

 On September 26, 2021, Gilman set a season-high with seven solo tackles, made one pass deflection, and led the Chargers to a 30–24 comeback victory at the Kansas City Chiefs by making his first career interception on a pass thrown by Patrick Mahomes to tight end Travis Kelce with 1:55 remaining in the fourth quarter as the game was tied 24–24.
-His interception led to the game-winning 59–yard drive ending with a four–year touchdown pass from Justin Herbert to wide receiver Mike Williams to win 27–24.
+His interception led to the game-winning 59–yard drive ending with a four–yard touchdown pass from Justin Herbert to wide receiver Mike Williams to win 27–24.
 He was inactive for the Chargers' 27–24 victory at the Philadelphia Eagles in Week 9 due to an ankle injury.
 He was also sidelined for five consecutive games (Weeks 11–15) after injuring his quadriceps.
 He finished the 2021 NFL season with a total of 42 combined tackles (28 solo), one pass deflection, and one interception in 11 games and three starts.
 He received an overall grade of 58.8 from Pro Football Focus in 2021.